 When athletes coordinate their behaviours they do so by making predictions about the state of the world.
-In the case of joint action, in which there are many autonomous moving parts, the accuracy of predictions concerning joint action rely on the behaviours of others for their accuracy.
-Annecdote and observation in team sport and other joint activities involving complex realtime coordination of behaviours around technically demanding tasks suggests that the phenomenology associated with co-actors’ perception of joint action “clicking into place” is an extremely powerful social bonding agent.
+In the case of joint action, in which there are many autonomous moving parts, the accuracy of predictions concerning joint action relies on the behaviours of others.
+Annecdotal and observational evidence of team sports (and other joint activities involving complex realtime coordination of behaviours around technically demanding tasks) suggests that the phenomenology associated with co-actors’ perceptions of joint action “clicking into place” is an extremely powerful social bonding agent.
 Feelings of team click appear to be associated with feelings of extended agency, and may function as a strong signal of co-actor reliability.
-Thus, athletes’ perception of joint action success, especially the feeling associated with the “click” of joint action, could be an important facet of the explanation for why when humans move together, we bond together.
+Thus, athletes’ perception of joint action success, especially the feeling associated with the “click” of joint action, could be an important facet in explaning why it is that when humans move together, we bond together.
 Lit Review: Joint Action framework Experimental evidence from the behavioural synchrony and mimicry literatures suggests that high quality coordination of movement between co-actors in joint action may be a powerful source of positive affect, blurring of self-other agency, pro-sociality, and cooperation Mogan2017.
 Beyond these literatures, the relationship between less tightly coupled joint action and social bonding is yet to be thoroughly tested.
 Anecdotal and observational evidence from anthropology and psychology—particularly the psychology of “flow” Csikszentmihalyi1992,Jackson1999—suggests that perceptions of joint action success may set the psychological foundation for processes of affiliation and cohesion.
 Various neurological, cognitive, and sociological strands of evidence support this proposal.
 Perceptions of successful synchronisation of behaviour in joint action appears to have positive implications for individual psychophysiological function, health, and subjective well being Wheatley2012.
 Likewise, there is well-documented evidence of a link between psycho-social isolation and ill-health and developmental and neurocognitive deficits in behaviours key to dynamic interpersonal interaction [e.g.][]Blakemore2005,Baron-Cohen1991.

-There is evidence to suggest that perceptions of joint action success, relative to prior expectations, could be a key factor in an athlete’s social experience of joint action: when abilities are extended, when teammates are reliable, etc. In this study, professional rugby players were surveyed before, during, and after a high-intensity, high-stakes National professional rugby tournament. (needs more development, feel free to skip).
+There is evidence to suggest that perceptions of joint action success, relative to prior expectations, could be a key factor in an athlete’s social experience of joint action: when abilities are extended, when teammates are reliable, etc. In this study, professional rugby players were surveyed before, during, and after a high-intensity, high-stakes National professional rugby tournament in order to establish the nature of the relationship between <insert 3 factors here>. (needs more development, feel free to skip).
+Ps I don’t think this necessarily needs more development.
+Just signpost back to overall intro where you first defined some of the key factors.
+Short n’ sweet is good!

 2.1 Predictions

+Based on previous literature, the following predictions were formulated:

-I predict that 1) athletes who perceive greater success in joint action will experience higher levels of felt “team click.”
-I predict that relevant perceptions of joint action success will relate to athlete perceptions of either 1.a) a combination of specific technical components, 1.b) an overall perception of team performance relative to prior expectations, or 1.c) an interaction between these two dimensions of team performance.
-I also predict that 2) athletes who experience higher levels of team click will report higher levels of social bonding.
-In addition, I predict that 3) more positive perceptions of joint action success will predict higher levels of social bonding, driven by more positive 3.a) perceptions of components of team performance, or 3.b) violation of team performance expectations, or 3.b) an interaction between the two predictors.
-Finally, I predict that 4) Team Click will mediate a direct relationship between perceptions of joint action and social bonding.
+Prediction 1: Athletes who perceive greater success in joint action will experience higher levels of felt “team click.”
+I predict that relevant perceptions of joint action success will relate to athlete perceptions of either:

+1.a) A combination of specific technical components

+1.b) An overall perception of team performance relative to prior expectations

+1.c) An interaction between these two dimensions of team performance.

+Prediction 2: Athletes who experience higher levels of team click will report higher levels of social bonding.

+Prediction 3: More positive perceptions of joint action success will predict higher levels of social bonding, driven by either more positive:

+3.a) Perceptions of components of team performance

+3.b) A violation of team performance expectations

+3.c) An interaction between the two predictors.

+Prediction 4: Team Click will mediate a direct relationship between perceptions of joint action and social bonding.

 3 Method